HyperMixer: An MLP-based Low Cost Alternative to Transformers: Experiments

 In Figure~\ref{fig:tunability}, we show the \emph{relative} expected validation performance, i.e., the relative performance change of HyperMixer compared to Transformer, for all five datasets.
 With the notable exception of QNLI, the relative improvement of HyperMixer is higher at smaller budgets than at larger budgets on all datasets.
-The effect is particularly strong on SNLI, where HyperMixer is more than 8\% better at small tuning budgets, but about even at high budgets.
-These results indicate that, while HyperMixer may not always reach the best performance, it is substantially easier to tune than Transformers.
+The effect is particularly strong on SNLI, where HyperMixer is 6.5\% better at small tuning budgets, but less than 2\% better at high budgets.
+These results indicate that HyperMixer is substantially easier to tune than Transformers.